Bestboy125/aerial-autonomy-stack/README.md

 <details>
 <summary><b>HITL Simulation</b> <i>(click to expand)</i></summary>

-> [!NOTE]
-> Currently, HITL covers the Jetson compute and the inter-vehicle network, support for Pixhawk is WIP
+> **Note:** currently, HITL covers the Jetson compute and the inter-vehicle network, support for Pixhawk is WIP
 >
 > Use USB2.0 ASIX Ethernet adapters to add multiple network interfaces to the Jetson baseboards